-The College of Science and Engineering provides programs leading to a Bachelor of Science degree in chemistry, computer science, control engineering, earth science, life science or mathematics.
+The College of Science and Engineering has programs leading to a Bachelor of Science degree in chemistry, computer science, control engineering, earth science, life science and mathematics.
 Programs leading to a Master of Science degree in control engineering and in life science are also available.

-The college's goal is to provide a learning program that best serves each student's lifetime interests and abilities.
-To this end, students work closely with faculty advisers to develop individualized, custom-tailored plans to study around a core of basic offerings.
+The college's goal is to provide an educational program that best serves each student's interests and abilities.
+Students work closely with faculty advisers to develop individualized plans of study around a core of basic offerings.
 Each curriculum has been carefully designed to ensure that each student develops the necessary professional competencies.
 These programs are reviewed regularly and are adjusted to keep them current with developments in the field.

-A part of the college's goal is to make available a wide variety of learning activities.
-Among these are individualized and/or self-paced instruction, modular courses, small group instruction, case studies, seminars, experiential activities (including authentic involvement, off-campus field trips and field-study courses) self-initiated research, integrated laboratory activities and contract or independent study.
+To realize its goals the college makes available a wide variety of learning activities.
+Among these are individualized and/or self-paced instruction, modular courses, small group instruction, case studies, seminars, experiential activities (including authentic involvement, off-campus field trips, and field-study courses), self-initiated research, intergrated laboratory activities and contract or independent study.
 Study plans integrate these varied activities to develop a composite program that is interesting, builds professional competencies and helps prepare students for professional practice or graduate study.

-In addition to general university requirements for the Bachelor of Science degree, specified on page 22, students must complete the college degree requirements for their respective disciplines.
+In addition to general university requirements for the Bachelor of Science degree, specified on page 22, students must complete the college degree requirements for their respective degree programs.

-Except for engineering, the Bachelor of Science degree in the College of Science and Engineering requires a minimum of 120 credits including a minimum of 24 semester credits for a student seeking teacher certification of a major, plus a minor of at least 18 semester credits.
-Most engineering degrees require a major of 30 to 36 semester credits.
+Except for engineering, the Bachelor of Science degree in the College of Science and Engineering requires a minimum of 120 credits including a minimum of 24 semester-hour credits in the major field and a minimum of 18 semester-hour credits in the minor field or a distributed minor.
+Control engineering and earth science professional geology option require a minimum of 128 semester hours of credit, and the earth science-technical geology option requires 140 semester hours of credit (72 lower division, 68 upper division).
+Students who are working for secondary teacher certification generally require two discipline fields of at least 24 semester hours of credit each, 12 each of which must be upper division.
 Specific requirements depend upon the student's study areas and educational objectives.
 Prospective students are encouraged to contact UT Permian Basin faculty members in the appropriate disciplines for assistance in planning lower-level programs or for information about the upper-level programs.
 At least 18 credits in the major and 12 in the minor must be completed at the upper level.